Blubell26/giuliapacciotti.com/_posts/2026-09-08-nobody-asks-how-you-are-being.md

 I notice this most clearly with my son.
 I have never once cared what he ends up making with the sticks, the words or the mornings.
 I’ve never steered it, never asked what it’s for.
 What I actually watch, every time, is how he is while he’s making it.
 Whether he’s still in his body, still somewhere real, or already somewhere else.
 When I don’t have the ability to just watch that for twenty straight minutes without some part of me wondering what I should be doing instead, I know I need to stop and being.

-When he is deep in something, building an elaborate structure out of whatever is lying around, narrating a story only he can follow, there is something in me that used to feel a small itch of impatience watching it.
-Some part of me had been trained to see unstructured time as time lost or not yet justified.
+When he is deep in something, building an elaborate structure out of whatever is lying around, narrating a story only he can follow, there was something in me that used to feel a small itch of impatience watching it.

 That itch is exactly what I refused to hand him.
 I didn’t want him to grow up needing to justify his afternoons.
 I do not want his sense of being allowed to exist to depend on a running tally of what he has accomplished that day.

 The world is loud about wanting your attention, and a mind that has already been trained to associate worth with productivity is an easy mind to steal attention from, because it is already looking for the next thing to chase.